Abe, Modi look to ink civil nuclear pact at November meeting | The Japan Times

-A meeting between Prime Minister Shinzo Abe and his Indian counterpart Narendra Modi is set to be held in Tokyo in mid-November, with a civil nuclear cooperation pact likely to be signed, a source said Friday.
+A meeting between Prime Minister Shinzo Abe and Indian counterpart Narendra Modi is set to be held in Tokyo in mid-November, with a civil nuclear cooperation pact likely to be signed, according to a source close to bilateral ties.

 The pact would pave the way for Japan to export nuclear power plant technology to the fast-growing Asian economy.
-It would be Japan’s first signing of a civil nuclear cooperation pact with a country which has not joined the Nuclear Non-Proliferation Treaty.
+But it would be Japan’s first signing of a civil nuclear cooperation pact with a country that has not joined the Nuclear Non-Proliferation Treaty.

-The signing would come after Abe and Modi reached a basic agreement on the pact during a meeting last December.

-One of the key issues in the negotiations has been how Japan, as the only country to have suffered nuclear bombings, can ensure that India will not resume nuclear tests.
-Plutonium created through the reprocessing of spent fuel in a nuclear power plant can be used to make nuclear weapons.
+One of the key issues in the negotiations has been how Japan, as the only country to have suffered nuclear bombings, can ensure India will not resume nuclear tests.
+Plutonium made by reprocessing spent fuel in a nuclear power plant can be used to make nuclear weapons.

 Earlier, other diplomatic sources said that under a provision in the pact, Japan will permit Indian power producers to reprocess spent fuel at designated facilities on the condition the country accepts comprehensive inspections by the International Atomic Energy Agency.